Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Constrained stochastic differential equation model for the forecast error

 \section{Constrained stochastic differential equation model for the forecast error}

 This section introduces a class of It\^{o} SDEs designed to model normalized observable phenomena driven by forecasts constrained below a time-varying upper bound.
-The time-varying upper bound is a novel feature that generalizes the class of data-driven models introduced by \citeauthor{2021ckst} (\citeyear{2021ckst}), expanding their flexibility and the range of their applicability in real-world problems.
+The time-varying upper bound is a novel feature that generalizes the class of data-driven models introduced by \hciteauthor{2021ckst}, expanding their flexibility and the range of their applicability in real-world problems.
 Moreover, we study the conditions under which the process, rescaled with the time-varying upper bound, is defined as a unique, strong solution to the SDE.
 The paths of the rescaled SDE process are subjected to a bounded reversion speed by truncating the forecast function with a threshold parameter.
-Finally, we express the rescaled forecast error process as the solution for an It\^{o} SDE model whose inference, which includes the truncation parameter as part of the model for all effects, is developed in Section~\ref{Section_3}. \\
+Finally, we express the rescaled forecast error process as the solution for an It\^{o} SDE model whose inference is developed in Section~\ref{Section_3}. \\

 We let $(h_t)_{t \in [0,T]}$ be the computable upper bound function for the normalized observable phenomenon of interest.
 This function represents technical information we may include in the analysis.
 The solar PV power generation case is a practical example, where it is natural to assume that the maximum power generation varies over time.
 Indeed, this case is fully discussed in Section~\ref{Section_4}, presenting a real-world case study. \\